gbouras13/pharokka/README.md

 # Database Installation

-* v1.0.0 onwards adds VFDB (current as of 15-09-22) and CARD (v3.2.4) databases for virulence factor and AMR gene identification.
+* versions v1.0.0 and onwards add VFDB (current as of 15-09-22) and CARD (v3.2.4) databases for virulence factor and AMR gene identification.
 * These should install using the install_databases.py script, with the databases downloaded from a Zenodo repository.
 * You will need to re-install the databases if you updating from an earlier version of pharokka than v1.0.0.
 The database should work for all versions from v1.0.0 and afterwards.
 * If the script does not work, you an alternatively download the databases manually from Zenodo at https://zenodo.org/record/7081772/files/pharokka_database_v1.0.0.tar.gz and untar the directory in a location of your choice.
 Please see the Installation Section for more details.